-"The popularity of smartphones — a portable computer you always have with you — has really catalyzed the app space,” says Laurie M. Orlov, speaker, journalist and founder of Aging and Health Technology Watch, a site that tracks research and trends in aging-related tech.
+"The popularity of smartphones — a portable computer you always have with you — has really catalyzed the app space,” says Laurie M. Orlov, founder of Aging and Health Technology Watch, a site that tracks research and trends in aging-related tech.

-"There are many apps to help caregivers and their loved ones, whether it's to help track someone, shop for supplies, look up trusted information, manage medication, schedule appointments, book transportation, find specialty pharmacies or join support groups — just to name a few examples,” says Orlov, based in Port St. Lucie, Florida.
+"There are many apps to help caregivers and their loved ones, whether it's to help track someone, shop for supplies, look up trusted information, manage medication, schedule appointments, book transportation, find specialty pharmacies or join support groups — just to name a few examples,” Orlov says.
 “And often the apps are free, as they're usually supported by advertisements."

-Another great app for managing care for loved ones, Caring Village lets you create a custom “village,” really a group, to communicate and coordinate care, such as arranging transportation and meals.
-You can include as many people as you'd like in your village and easily assign roles to team members with secure in-app messaging, shareable to-do lists and other features.
+Similarly, Caring Village lets you create a custom “village,” or team, to coordinate care activities like arranging transportation and meals.
+You can include as many people as you want — family, friends, neighbors, care professionals — and easily assign roles to team members with secure in-app messaging, shareable to-do lists and other features.

 Lotsa Helping Hands

 As its name suggests, Lotsa Helping Hands is another option for creating and coordinating a community of care around a loved one.
-You can invite whomever you’d like to the group — such as family, friends, neighbors and professional help — and easily manage everything through the app’s intuitive dashboard and calendar feature.
+Invite whomever you’d like to the group and easily manage everything through the app’s intuitive dashboard and calendar feature.

 With Lotsa Helping Hands, you can communicate appointment information; schedule meals, rides and visits; and solicit help by posting requests.
-You can blast updates, receive messages from loved ones, and share photos from this one app instead of dealing with multiple calls, emails and texts.
+You can also blast announcements and updates, receive messages from loved ones, and share photos from this one app instead of dealing with multiple calls, emails and texts.

-The Medisafe app has one simple but important goal: Send you personalized reminders for each of your medications.
+The Medisafe app has one simple but important goal: to send you personalized reminders for each of your medications.

 • Dementia Talk.
-A handy caregiver app that focuses solely on dealing with loved ones living with Alzheimer's disease and other dementia; it includes a behavior tracker, care plan, medication lists and a scheduler.
+A handy app that focuses on dealing with loved ones living with Alzheimer's disease and other dementia, offering a behavior tracker, care plan, medication lists and a schedule.

 • eCare21.
-Remotely monitor your loved one's heart rate, glucose levels, sleep and other medical data via wearable devices that capture and share the info.
+Remotely monitor your loved one's heart rate, glucose levels, sleep and other health data via wearable devices that capture and share the info.

 • First Aid: American Red Cross.
 Get clear and concise first aid and CPR instructions in the event of an emergency.